rudderlabs/github-action-updated-pods-notifier/README.md

 ### `title`

 **Optional** Title of the issue.
 If value is not passed then `Issue` will not be created/updated.
 First we will check, if issue, already exists or not, with the given title, if exists then edit the issue or create a new issue with the given title.
+Since we're editing the existing issue (if present and open), make sure `title` doesn't matches more than 1 issue, otherwise this action will fail.

 ### `body`